Treatment options for bilateral osteoarthritis of the hip and knee: What works best?

 Non-surgical treatment options

-1. Medicinal therapy: The use of anti-inflammatory medications such as ibuprofen or diclofenac can help alleviate pain and inflammation.
+1. Medication therapy: The use of anti-inflammatory medications such as Ibuprofen or Diclofenac can help relieve pain and inflammation.

-2. Physical Therapy: Targeted exercises to strengthen the muscles around the hip and knee, as well as improve mobility, can alleviate the symptoms of osteoarthritis.
+2. Physiotherapy: Targeted exercises to strengthen the muscles around the hip and knee and to improve mobility can alleviate the symptoms of osteoarthritis.

-3. Weight Management: Reducing excess weight can decrease the pressure on the joints and alleviate the burden of osteoarthritis.
+3. Weight management: Reducing excess weight can decrease pressure on the joints and lessen the load in osteoarthritis.

 Surgical treatment options

-1. Hip and Knee Arthroplasty: The implantation of artificial hip and knee joints can be an effective option for advanced osteoarthritis, relieving pain and restoring joint function.
-Bilateral arthroplasty surgery is also regularly performed today.
+1. Hip and knee endoprosthetics: The implantation of artificial hip and knee joints can be an effective option for advanced osteoarthritis to relieve pain and restore joint function.
+A bilateral endoprosthesis operation is also performed regularly today.

-2. Minimally invasive surgical techniques: Modern minimally invasive surgical methods can shorten recovery time and reduce the risk of complications.
+2. Minimal invasive surgical techniques: Modern minimally invasive surgical methods can shorten the recovery time and reduce the risk of complications.

-3. Corrective surgeries: In some cases, corrective surgeries such as osteotomies can be considered to improve the alignment of the joints and reduce the stress on the affected areas.
+3. Corrective operations: In some cases, corrective operations such as osteotomies can be considered to improve joint alignment and reduce the load on the affected areas.

 Alternative therapies

-1. Acupuncture: This traditional Chinese therapy can relieve pain and promote relaxation.
+1. Acupuncture: This traditional Chinese therapy can reduce pain and promote relaxation.

-2. Dietary supplements: Glucosamine and chondroitin sulfate are often used to alleviate osteoarthritis symptoms, although their effectiveness is disputed.
+2. Dietary supplements: Glucosamine and chondroitin sulfate are often used to alleviate osteoarthritis symptoms, although their efficacy is disputed.

-3. Stem cell therapy: An emerging area of treatment research that has the potential to promote the regeneration of damaged tissue.
+3. Stem cell therapy: An emerging field of therapeutic research that has the potential to promote the regeneration of damaged tissue.

 Conclusion